Abysmal

-Abysmal is the seventh studio album by American melodic death metal band The Black Dahlia Murder.
+Abysmal is the seventh studio album by American melodic death metal band the Black Dahlia Murder.
 It was released on September 18, 2015 through Metal Blade Records.
 It was produced by Mark Lewis, who also produced The Black Dahlia Murder's albums Deflorate and Ritual, and the band's former bassist Ryan Williams, who also produced their preceding album Everblack.
-It is the band's final album to feature guitarist Ryan Knight before his departure in February 2016, and return in 2022.
+It was the band's last album to feature guitarist Ryan Knight before his departure in February 2016, until his return in 2022 and performance on Servitude in 2024.